ray-project/ray/doc/source/data/performance-tips.rst

 By default, Ray Data automatically selects the read ``parallelism`` according to the following procedure:

 1. The number of available CPUs is estimated.
 If in a placement group, the number of CPUs in the cluster is scaled by the size of the placement group compared to the cluster size.
 If not in a placement group, this is the number of CPUs in the cluster.
 2. The parallelism is set to the estimated number of CPUs multiplied by 2.
-If the parallelism is less than 8, it is set to 8.
+If the parallelism is less than 8, it's set to 8.
 3. The in-memory data size is estimated.
 If the parallelism would create in-memory blocks that are larger on average than the target block size (512MiB), the parallelism is increased until the blocks are < 512MiB in size.

-Occasionally, it is advantageous to manually tune the parallelism to optimize the application.
+Occasionally, it's advantageous to manually tune the parallelism to optimize the application.
 This can be done when loading data via the ``parallelism`` parameter.
 For example, use ``ray.data.read_parquet(path, parallelism=1000)`` to force up to 1000 read tasks to be created.

 Tuning read resources